thdurand4/KMER_WORKFLOW/docs/source/WORKFLOWS.rst

     :hide-header:

 .. warning::
-   **MAKE SURE TO RUN THE WORKFLOW WITH THIS COMMAND** : Kmerworkflow run_cluster -c config.yaml --rerun-triggers mtime
+   **MAKE SURE TO RUN THE WORKFLOW WITH THIS COMMAND** : Kmerworkflow run_cluster -c config.yaml ---rerun-triggers mtime

 ------------------------------------------------------------------------